CFMoto: Moto2 and Moto3

-In 2022, CFMoto made its debut in the Moto3 class of the Grand Prix motorcycle racing.
-In fact, two KTM RC250GPs rebranded CFMoto were lined up by the Prüstel GP team.
+In 2022, CFMOTO made its debut in the Moto3 class of the Grand Prix motorcycle racing.
+In fact, two KTM RC250GPs rebranded CFMOTO were lined up by the Prüstel GP team.
 The riders chosen for the debut season were Spaniards Xavier Artigas and Carlos Tatay.
-At the Indonesian Grand Prix, Tatay started on pole position and finished in third place, a first for CFMoto.
+At the Indonesian Grand Prix, Tatay started on pole position and finished in third place, the CFMOTO team's first podium.